 Main Battle Tanks, such as the American M1 Abrams tank.
 The Abrams itself uses complex composite armour that can be augmented by reactive armour and depleted uranium 'strike plates', making it extremely durable but still far from truly invincible; many have been disabled or destroyed by ambushes, improvised explosives, and unfortunately, a few counts of friendly fire.
 Still, in most situations — and as far as old Soviet-era tanks are concerned — the Abrams and its kin are indeed Juggernauts.

-A rare incident occurred in San Deigo where a madman stole an M60A3 Patton and started to drive it all over the local town.
+A rare incident occurred in San Deigo where Shawn Nelson stole an M60A3 Patton and started to drive it all over the local town.
 Nobody could do anything about it, as the thing rolled over cars, barricades and such without slowing down, and shrugged off anything the police had.
-The police were in the process of requesting aid from the local military to destroy it (an idea no one was happy with, given it would be difficult to limit collateral damage), but then the tank got stuck on a highway divider, allowing a couple of daring cops to yank the hatch open and shoot the hijacker down.
+The police were in the process of requesting aid from the local military to destroy it (an idea no one was happy with, given it would be difficult to limit collateral damage), but then the tank got stuck on a highway divider, allowing a couple of daring cops to yank the hatch open and shoot the madman.

-The Matilda was the only tank which was in front-line service from the beginning of the war to the very end.
+The Matilda II was slow, had suspension trouble, was difficult to maintain and had unimpressive armament (40 mm).
+However, early in the war it's thick armour and some redundancy (two engines) made it very hard to take out in the first half of the war for the Germans and throughout the war for the Japanese.
+It was the only tank which was in front-line service from the beginning of the war to the very end.
 It gained the nickname Queen of the Desert in Africa as it completely outclassed any Axis tanks, and Queen of the Jungle at Pacific, as no Japanese tank was match to it.
-The only ways to destroy it were anti-tank mines or 88 mm anti-aircraft gun.
+The only ways to destroy it were anti-tank mines.

 Both the Panzer III and Panzer IV were extremely poorly armored even for the standards of the time.
 The Panzer IV was never designed to engage enemy tanks, but even the Panzer III (which was) had extreme difficulty fighting heavier tank designs.
 Even the French medium tank, the S-35, was almost completely invincible to the Panzer III, requiring a near perfect 90 degree shot to the side from within 50 meters for a kill.
 Then they went to Russia without upgrading and faced the T-34, the best tank in the world at the time.
 The T-34 was completely invincible to the German's standard 37mm anti-tank gun and almost completely invincible even to their upgunned 50mm gun while having no issues killing the German tanks.
 Just to be insulting it was also faster.